stephan-klein/supersonic/docs/supersonic/guides/architecture/communication/index.md

 ## window.postMessage

-If any of the above presented higher level API's that Supersonic provides do not match to your usecase, there are still a pair of more lower abstraction level mechanisms for cross-view comminication.
+If any of the above presented higher level API's that Supersonic provides do not match to your usecase, there are still a pair of more lower abstraction level mechanisms for cross-view communication.

 Supersonic implements the [window.postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage) to enable communication between different WebViews.
 The basic usage is simple: a WebView calls the `window.postMessage()` function with a certain message.
 The message event is broadcasted to all other WebViews, who can receive it by listening to the `window` `message` event.

-As an example, we have the following code in one webview:
+As an example, we have the following code in one WebView:

 ```js
 broadcastMessage (msg) ->